SRI-CSL/llvm2smt/README.md

 (check-sat)
 ```

-We can then process the entire file by an SMT solver to conclude:
+We can then give the entire file to an SMT solver, such as `yices-smt2`,  to conclude:

 ```
 > yices-smt2 shufflevector.smt